rbb-data/starter/README.md

 ### Bing Keys

-We don't want our bing keys in version control so you have to add them as `REACT_APP_BING_KEY` in an `.env.local` file (or `.env.development.local` for the development key) You can just copy and rename `.env.local.example` and add the key :-)
+We don't want our bing keys in version control so you have to add them as `REACT_APP_BING_KEY` in an `.env.local` file (or `.env.development.local` for the development key).
+You can just copy and rename `.env.local.example` and add the key. :-)

 For more about .env files in cra see https://facebook.github.io/create-react-app/docs/adding-custom-environment-variables

 ### Homepage

 By default, Create React App produces a build assuming your app is hosted at the server root.
-To override this, specify the homepage in your package.json, for example:
+To override this, specify the homepage in your `package.json`, for example:

     "homepage": "http://rbb24.de/static/rbb/rbb-data/project-name",